kairom13/polish-election-results/README.md

   - President
   - EU

 Political Parties in data files use abbreviated labels.
-Dictionary for parties is found in "polish_parties.xlsx".
+Dictionary for parties is found in "polish_parties.csv".

 Poland uses 3 levels of administrative divisions:
   - Voivodeship (Province)